-Children naturally love sweets, presents, outings and other treats.

-Abusers therefore combine abuse with giving children sweets, presents, outings and other treats.

-Resulting in survivors believing the lie that they accepted the abuse (because they accepted the treats).
+Children naturally love Abusers therefore combine Resulting in survivors sweets, presents, outings abuse with giving children believing the lie that they and other treats. sweets, presents, outings accepted the abuse (because and other treats. they accepted the treats).

 They use the fact that it's natural for... children not to know the law.
 Here's how: